chris-33/quartersbrief/README.md

 npm test
 ```

-Tests include integration testing that hits the actual live online Wargaming API.
+Some tests hit the actual live online Wargaming API.
 These require an API key.
 This can be provided in three ways:

 1. By setting it in the environment variable `WG_APPLICATION_ID`.
 2. By passing it as an argument using `--application_id`.
 (Note: When using `npm`, you need to add a double hyphen `--` before this option, e.g. `npm test -- --application_id=12345`.)